24 horses die in Connecticut barn fire

 "There were 24 horses in the barn and all 24 died of smoke inhalation," she said, adding that no people or firefighters were injured by the fire.

-The fire marshal's office was still investigating the cause of the blaze, she added.
+The fire marshal's office determined on Thursday afternoon that the cause of the fire was accidental, Vangunten said.

+While they were continuing to investigate the fire, they believe it started in the storage room in the center of the stall area, she added.

+Vangunten said Fire Marshall Kevin Kowalski told her: "We believe the fire was smoldering for hours."

 The 175-acre farm offers polo instruction, horse riding instruction, horse boarding and the Simsbury Polo Club.